NunoDuarte/GazeDialogue/README.md

 Do experiments where the robot gives an object to a human and we analyze the gaze behavior of the human.
 The robot will have different gaze behaviors and the point is to evaluate the benefits and performance between approaches:

 1. ground truth - no gaze (look straight)
-2. manual control - object, face, hand (based on a paper)
+2. manual control - object, face, hand ([Zheng, Minhua et al. "Impacts of Robot Head Gaze on Robot-to-Human Handovers" *International Journal of Social Robotics.* Springer Netherlands.
+2015.
+Pages:783-798](https://link.springer.com/article/10.1007/s12369-015-0305-z))
 3. hhi inspired control